PONCE INLET LIGHTHOUSE

 Self guided and guided tours of the lighthouse and museum are provided; guided tours require reservations.

-Your self guided tour can include climb the 203 steps of the lighthouse tower for a fantastic view of the surrounding area.
+Your self guided tour can include climbing the 203 steps of the lighthouse tower for a fantastic view of the surrounding area.

 ADMISSION HOURS AND FEES:

-The lighthouse and museum is open to the public 7 days a week except for Thanksgiving and Christmas.
+The lighthouse and museum are open to the public 7 days a week except for Thanksgiving and Christmas.

 Winter Hours: From the day after Labor Day to the day before Memorial Day, it is open for admission from 1000 am to 500 pm.